-All All Schools All Schools OR For Actions/Services included as contributing g to meeting the Increased or Improved Services Requirement: Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limite Unduplicated Student Group(s)) Location(s): d to (Select from All Schools, Specific Schools, and/or Specific Grade Spans) [Add Students to be Served selection here] [Add Scope of Services selection here] [Add Location(s) selection here] Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanger for 2018-19 ged Select from New, Modified, or Unchanged for 2019-20 New Action Modified Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services N/A See Goal 1 Action 3, 4 Goal 2 Action 1,2 Goal 3 Action 1,5,7,8 Goal 4 Action 2,7, 10, 17 Goal 5 Action 2 Certificated teaching staff (Gen Ed, SI Substitutes) will provide a broad cours study and enrichment that is rigorous engaging for all students.
-Professional development opportunities will be provided to teachers to ensure quality education opportunities for students.
-All adjunct and stipend positions are included in the service.
-Substitutes) will provide a broad course of study and enrichment that is rigorous and engaging for all students. substitutes for professional development opportunities, including GLAD and Teacher Induction will duty
+All All Schools All Schools OR For Actions/Services included as contributing to meeting the Increased or Improved Services Requirement: Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) [Add Students to be Served selection here] [Add Scope of Services selection here] [Add Location(s) selection here] Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 New Action Modified Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services N/A See Goal 1 Action 3, 4 Goal 2 Action 1,2 Goal 3 Action 1,5,7,8 Goal 4 Action 2,7, 10, 17 Goal 5 Action 2 Certificated teaching staff (Gen Ed, SPEI Substitutes) will provide a broad course of study and enrichment that is rigorous and engaging for all students.
+Professional development opportunities will be provide for teachers to ensure quality educational opportunities for students.
+All adjunct dut and stipend positions are included in this service.
+Substitutes) will provide a broad course of study and enrichment that is rigorous and engaging for all students. substitutes for professional development opportunities, including GLAD and Teacher Induction will be provided for teachers to ensure quality